exercism/python/exercises/practice/simple-linked-list/.docs/instructions.append.md

 ## Building an Iterator

 To support looping through or reversing your `LinkedList`, you will need to implement the `__iter__` special method.
-See [implementing an iterator for a class.][custom iterators] for implementation details.
+See [implementing an iterator for a class][custom iterators] for implementation details.

 <br>